 There are no clear-cut guidelines regarding how long CPR should be continued.
 The original thinking behind CPR suggested that prolonged CPR often resulted in permanent brain damage, and even if the cardiac arrest patient survived, they faced life-altering neurological issues.

 On the contrary, a new study suggests that those who received continued CPR and achieved spontaneous circulation managed as well as those who were resuscitated quickly.
 The study suggests CPR can keep blood circulating for up to 30 minutes without brain damage.
 For every minute without CPR, survival from witnessed ventricular fibrillation cardiac arrest decreases by 7–10%.

-Some hospitals and emergency medical services systems employ devices to provide mechanical chest compressions, although such devices had not been shown to be more effective than high-quality manual compressions.
-There are several devices for improving CPR but, only defibrillators have been found better than standard CPR for an out-of-hospital cardiac.
+Some hospitals and emergency medical services systems employ devices to provide mechanical chest compressions, although such devices are only as effective as high-quality manual compressions.
+In addition, there are several devices for improving CPR, but only defibrillators are better than standard CPR for an out-of-hospital cardiac.

 Out of hospital Cardiac Arrest and CPR Duration Data

 Out-of-hospital cardiac arrest is a significant public health problem.
 The CPR duration required to achieve a ROSC in >99% of out-of-hospital cardiac patients with a 1-month favorable neurological outcome was 45 min, considering both pre- and in-hospital settings.
 Based on the 2010 revisions of the American Heart Association Guidelines for CPR and emergency cardiovascular care, untrained bystanders can perform hands only CPR in place of standard CPR or no CPR.